eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/create-our-first-microservice-javascript.md

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt=""> More about ioMessages?</h3>
   <p>ioMessages can contain a number of options and fields not described here.
-If you'd like to learn more, checkout the <a href="../agents/local-api.html#iomessages">Local API Reference</a>.</p>
+To learn more, check out the <a href="../agents/local-api.html#iomessages">Local API Reference</a>.</p>
 </aside>

 ## Putting The Moving Average Together

 We're ready to start writing some code!
-Fire up your [favorite editor](https://vim-adventures.com/) and open (or create) the `index.js` file we set as our `package.json` "main".
-This is where we'll place all our code.
+First, fire up our [favorite editor](https://vim-adventures.com/) and open (or create) the `index.js` file we set as our `package.json` "main".
+This is where we'll place all of our code.

 Before we begin, let's review our goals for our moving average microservice: